YuQiao0303/Fancy123/README.md

 python main_fancy123_refine.py
 ```
 You'll see results in outputs/instant-mesh-large/fancy123_meshes.
-You can use tools like meshlab or blender to visualize the final result named `final_mesh.obj'.
+You can use tools like MeshLab or Blender to visualize the final result named `final_mesh.obj'.